marifyo/fggcosha/_posts/2014-07-14-election-update-results.md

 ---
 layout: post
-title: "Election Update - Meet Our New Executives Elect"
+title: "Meet Our New Executives Elect"
 description: "The results are in.
 Get the latest news on the election of our Executives!"
 modified: 2014-07-14
 tags: [fggc osha alumni, meeting reminder]